 What is ANCSA?

-The Alaska Native Land Claims Settlement Act (ANCSA) is a legal agreement the Federal Government reached with Alaska Natives in 1971.
-Under ANCSA, Alaska Natives relinquished claims to their ancestral lands in exchange for a settlement of $1 billion and a land selection of about 44 million acres, a little more than 10 percent of the entire state.
-NANA is one of twelve land-based Alaska Native Corporations (ANCs).
-A 13th corporation was later created to represent those Alaska Natives living outside the state.
+The Alaska Native Land Claims Settlement Act (ANCSA) is a legal agreement the federal government reached with Alaska Natives in 1971.
+Under ANCSA, Alaska Natives relinquished claims to their ancestral lands in exchange for a settlement of $1 billion and a land selection of about 44 million acres, a little more than 10 percent of the state of Alaska.
+NANA is one of 12 land-based Alaska Native Corporations (ANCs).
+A 13th corporation was later created to represent those Alaska Native people living outside the state.

 Where is the NANA region?